nightbot/docs/spam-protection/links.md

 - *Link Whitelist* - This is the list of allowed links, entered one entry per line.
 You can allow entire websites (example: `youtube.com`) or specific links (example: `twitter.com/nightbotapp`).

 - *Timeout Length* - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
-Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select.
+Nightbot always issues a warning for first offenses (either the message is deleted or the user is timed out for 5 seconds), and repeat offenses yield the length you select.
 The 600-second default value is equivalent to 10 minutes.

 - *Exempt Userlevel* - This is the minimum required userlevel to be exempt from this filter.
 For example, if `regular` is set, regulars are able to post links and not get punished.